-The Mineral Resource is reported in accordance with the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (The JORC Code) and is classified into the Indicated and Inferred categories as shown in Table 1.
+The revised Mineral Resource is reported in accordance with the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (The JORC Code) and is classified into the Indicated and Inferred categories as shown in Table 1.

-The Total Mineral Resource Estimate of 48.67 million tonnes at 1.47g/t Au for 2.30 million ounces at a 0.90g/t Au cut off grade is based on gold assays and density measurements obtained from the cores of 24 NQ size diamond drillholes (DD) and 230 reverse circulation (RC) holes drilled by Amani and its predecessors between December 2013 and May 2017.
+The revised Total Mineral Resource Estimate of 45.62 million tonnes at 1.46g/t Au for 2.14 million ounces at a 0.90g/t Au cut-off grade is based on gold assays and density measurements obtained from the cores of 24 NQ size diamond drillholes (DD) and 230 reverse circulation (RC) holes drilled by Amani and its predecessors between December 2013 and May 2017.

-An internal, high level Whittle pit shell was run at USD1,500 to establish Reasonable Potential for Eventual Economic Extraction (RPEEE) as per JORC guidance.
+An internal, high level Whittle pit shell was run at USD1,500/oz Au to establish Reasonable Prospects for Eventual Economic Extraction (RPEEE) as per JORC guidance.
 Depending on key parameters such as gold price, annual throughput, process plant recoveries and operating costs, cut off grades are likely to be in the range of 0.6g/t Au and upwards for Mineral Resource reporting.

-The Total Mineral Resource Estimate of 78.57 million tonnes at 1.20g/t Au for 3.03 million ounces at a 0.60g/t Au cut off grade therefore supports a bulk tonnage deposit with a low strip ratio.

-Pre-feasibility studies are expected to aim for a 5 million tonne/annum processing rate focussed on the defined high grade areas of the Mineral Resource in earlier years of any mining.
+The revised Total Mineral Resource Estimate of 75.16 million tonnes at 1.18g/t Au for 2.85 million ounces at a 0.60g/t Au cut off grade therefore supports a bulk tonnage deposit with a low strip ratio.
+Pre-feasibility studies are expected to aim for a 5 million tonne/annum processing rate focussed on the defined high grade areas of the Mineral Resource in the earlier years of mining.

-The Total Indicated Mineral Resource of 25.06 million tonnes at 1.27g/t Au for 1.03 million ounces at a 0.6g/t Au cut off grade is confined to the top 110m below surface where drilling was roughly on a 50 x 50m grid.
-The Inferred Resource below this level was largely based on the 24 diamond drill holes with relatively poor drilling coverage.
-The increase in grade noted with the closer drill hole spacing in the Indicated section of the Mineral Resource suggests that it is possible that the grade of the Inferred portion of the Mineral Resource with infill drilling on a tighter grid.
+The revised Total Indicated Mineral Resource of 24.76 million tonnes at 1.27g/t Au for 1.01 million ounces at a 0.6g/t Au cut off grade is confined to the top 110m below surface where drilling was roughly on a 50 x 50m grid.
+This represents a reduction of 20,000 ounces from the original Maiden Resource estimate (1.03M ounces) and the small reduction evidences the robustness of the Indicated Mineral Resource estimate where there is higher drilling density.
+The Inferred Mineral Resource below this level was largely based on the 24 diamond drill holes with relatively poor drilling coverage.
+The increase in grade noted with the closer drill hole spacing in the Indicated section of the Mineral Resource suggests that it is possible that the grade of the Inferred portion of the Mineral Resource will improve with infill drilling on a tighter grid.